alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2018-09-30-data-consistency-testing-in-puppet-part-i-data-types.md

 Notice two things here:

-1. I have configured Hiera to use real Hiera data
+1. I have configured Rspec to use real Hiera data
 1. This is the only Rspec code I am going to write in this blog post.

 All testing is based on simply passing real Hiera data into the compiler.